-Backstage edits and formats all listings to fit its casting-site style and editorial guidelines.
+Backstage (and the Backstage network of sites, including Mandy and StarNow) edits and formats all listings to fit its job-listing style and editorial guidelines.

-All postings (a.k.a. listings, casting notices, casting calls, auditions, etc.) typically appear online immediately, 24/7, and are initially marked as "Instant" items, so you can begin receiving applications from talent right away.
-It may take between 1-4 business days for your notice to be officially edited, formatted, and approved.
+All postings (a.k.a. listings, casting notices, casting calls, auditions, jobs, etc.) typically appear online immediately and automatically, 24/7, and are initially marked as "Instant" items, so you can begin receiving applications from talent right away.
+However, in some cases additional background-verification and/or content-verification checks may be required before the instant-publication status can be implemented.
+Additionally, it may take between 1-4 business days for your notice to be officially vetted, edited, formatted, and approved.
 Once edited and approved, you'll receive a notification; the "Instant" flag will be removed; and your listing may receive additional exposure and promotion.

-Backstage also reserves the right to edit, update, or reject any listing (or close any account) at its own discretion at any time.
+Backstage (and Mandy + StarNow) also reserves the right to edit, update, hide, or reject any listing (or close any account) at its own discretion at any time.

 Note: Backstage occasionally distributes discount codes.
 The codes must be used at the time of checkout; they cannot be applied retroactively.
 Additional pricing rules and content restrictions apply for posting listings related to acting classes, workshops, or other opportunities where the talent may be required to pay a fee.
 Contact Backstage for details.